domchristie/domchristie.co.uk/src/pages/posts/scoping-controllers-by-ui-context.md

 ## Scope by UI Context or Domain Object?

-Should it be `ListItems::MessagesController` or `Messages::ListItemsController`?
-For the deletion case, I prefer `ListItems::MessagesController`: we're destroying the message in the context of a list item, not the other way round.
+Should it be <code>ListItems::<wbr>MessagesController</code> or <code>Messages::<wbr>ListItemsController</code>?
+For the deletion case, I prefer <code>ListItems::<wbr>MessagesController</code>: we're destroying the message in the context of a list item, not the other way round.
 As mentioned above, it also clarifies the organisation for future list item controls.

 However, for actions such as `index` and `show`, it doesn't work quite so well.
-For example, let's say we wanted an endpoint to render a context menu in a Turbo Frame, and we used `ContextMenus::MessagesController#show` to do so.
+For example, let's say we wanted an endpoint to render a context menu in a Turbo Frame, and we used <code>ContextMenus::<wbr>MessagesController#<wbr>show</code> to do so.
 This organisation communicates that this action _shows a message in the context of a list item_.
-As we're showing a context menu with a list of actions, this framing is a bit of a stretch. `Messages::ContextMenusController#show` might be preferrable in this case, or we could add another layer of nesting: `ContextMenus::Messages::ActionsController#index`.
+As we're showing a context menu with a list of actions, this framing is a bit of a stretch. <code>Messages::<wbr>ContextMenusController#<wbr>show</code> might be preferrable in this case, or we could add another layer of nesting: <code>ContextMenus::<wbr>Messages::<wbr>ActionsController#<wbr>index</code>.

 It's still early days with this approach.
-I think I still prefer `ContextMenus::MessagesController#show`, and deal with how it might be a bit of a stretch, but I'll see how it goes…
+I think I still prefer <code>ContextMenus::<wbr>MessagesController#<wbr>show</code>, and deal with how it might be a bit of a stretch, but I'll see how it goes…

 ---